 Do you accept "walk-up" registrations?

 Due to the fact that we expect each camp week to sell out, we do not accept walk-up registrations.
-All registrations must be completed online prior to the Monday before camp begins, if the camp program is not already at capacity.
+All registrations must be completed online prior to the Monday before each session begins, if the camp program is not already sold out.